There are a wide variety of dementia and Alzheimer’s speaking topics. What draws people in and makes the presentation interesting is the speaker.

 - How to understand the emotional rollercoaster

 Pam Ostrowski has her Masters degree in Scientific and Technical Communication and is the founder and CEO of Alzheimer’s Family Consulting, LLC.
-She one of approximately 3100 Certified Senior Advisors (CSA) ® in the country, is a Certified Dementia Practitioner® (CDP ®), and Certified in Dementia Care® (CDC® ).
+She one of approximately 3100 Certified Senior Advisors (CSA) ®in the country, is a Certified Dementia Practitioner® (CDP ®), and Certified in Dementia Care® (CDC® ).

-Author of It’s Not That Simple – Helping Families Navigate the Alzheimer’s Journey View the book on Amazon here!
+Ms. Ostrowski is also the author of It’s Not That Simple – Helping Families Navigate the Alzheimer’s Journey View the book on Amazon here!

 If you have a specific topic in mind, reach out to Pam to talk further.